Emily Selinger

+Emily Selinger (née, McGary; February 22, 1848 – July 16, 1927) was an American painter, author, poet, and educator from North Carolina.
+Known primarily for her still life and floral paintings, she gained particular recognition for her depictions of roses and exhibited her work at major venues including the Academy of Design in New York City, the Boston Art Club, and the Pennsylvania Academy of the Fine Arts.
+In addition to her artistic career, she was active as a teacher in the South and later maintained studios in Rhode Island, and in New Hampshire.
+Selinger published poetry, travel writing, and essays, and was a member of the New England Woman's Press Association.
+She traveled and studied extensively in Europe during the 1880s, after which she settled in Boston, Massachusetts where she continued to paint and write.

 Early life and education

 Emily Harris McGary was born in Wilmington, North Carolina, February 22, 1848.

 Her parents were James and Elizabeth Otis Paine (Keller) McGary.
 She was a descendant on her father's side of Flora McDonald.
 Her father, a planter, amassed a fortune in the East India trade.
 He died just before the American Civil War, and his family were stripped of the large fortune left them through the mismanagement of a relative and by the war.
 The mother took her three young daughters to Providence, Rhode Island, to educate them.
 Selinger was a precocious child, showing aptitude for anything in the line of music, art and language.
 She finished the high school course in Providence, studied with private tutors, and ended with a course in the Cooper Institute School of Design in New York City.
 With art, she studied medicine, but decided not to attempt to practice in that field.